tomichj/authenticate/README.md

 end
 ```

 You can run a generator to dump a copy of the default routes into your application for modification.
+The generator
+will also switch off the routes as shown immediately above by setting `config.routes = false`.

 ```sh
 $ rails generate authenticate:routes